 And that’s it.
 We’re done.
 We file out congratulating ourselves on surviving.

 In my three years doing this, besides the psychological torture, I realize I’ve gained something.
-I’ll never be a finalist or get near a perfect score, but I’ve learned to accept my limitations.
+I’ll never be a finalist or get even near a perfect score, but I’ve learned to accept my limitations.
 I’ve learned to be gentle with myself.

 After all, there’s always peanut M&M’s.